dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 Next we will create a namespace (also referred to as a *Project*) in OpenShift.
 It will be used to group the GlusterFS pods.

-&#x3009;For this you need to be logged as an admin user in OpenShift.
+&#8680; For this you need to be logged as an admin user in OpenShift.

     [ec2-user@master ~]# oc whoami
     system:admin

-&#x3009;If you are for some reason not an admin, login as system admin like this:
+&#8680; If you are for some reason not an admin, login as system admin like this:

     oc login -u system:admin -n default

-&#x3009;Create a namespace with a designation of your choice.
+&#8680; Create a namespace with a designation of your choice.
 In this example we will use `container-native-storage`.

     oc new-project container-native-storage

 GlusterFS pods need access to the physical block devices on the host.
 Hence they need elevated permissions.

-&#x3009;Enable containers to run in privileged mode:
+&#8680; Enable containers to run in privileged mode:

     oadm policy add-scc-to-user privileged -z default